polyeffects/lv2_to_dict/README.md

 #we parse the file into the rdf_dict.graph which is a rdflib.ConjunctiveGraph
 #the subject is optional but saves time parsing only what we care about
-print("Fetching and parsing file, the fetching may take a while as it's an online resource.") rdf_dict.parse(ttl_file, subject=amp)
+print("Fetching and parsing the ttl file.) print("The fetching may take a while as it's an online resource.") rdf_dict.parse(ttl_file, subject=amp)

 #we populate rdf_dict with a structure
 rdf_dict.structure()

-#we replace the Literals with ints, floats and strings and the URIRefs according to the
+#we replace the Literals with ints, floats and strings
-#namespaces we know about
+#and the URIRefs according to the #namespaces we know about
 rdf_dict.interpret(ns.lv2, ns.w3, ns.usefulinc, ns.kxstudio)

 pprint(rdf_dict[amp]["lv2:port"])